 For more information on text analytics, check out this eBook!

-Every holiday season, we at team InMoment like to look back and reflect on what we’ve learned about employee and customer Experience Improvement, and then put those top learnings into a “cheat sheet” of sorts for our readers.
-And let’s be honest, that refresher is exactly what we all need after the holiday break.
+Every year, we at team InMoment like to look back and reflect on what we’ve learned about employee and customer Experience Improvement, and then put those top learnings into a “cheat sheet” of sorts for our readers.
+Building a customer experience program that helps you to differentiate from the competition is difficult—that’s where InMoment’s customer experience framework, the Continuous Improvement Framework comes in.
+This employee and customer experience framework will provide you with some of the best practices in the business to help you get the most out of your customer experience program.

 Your Path to Employee & Customer Experience Improvement Success

-The key to a successful experience program is to move beyond merely monitoring employee and customer feedback.
+The key to InMoment’s customer experience framework, the Continuous Improvement Framework, is to move beyond merely monitoring employee and customer feedback.
 Instead, experience professionals need to focus on using that feedback to inform action plans.
 Customer narratives are a goldmine for companies looking to eradicate superficial and deep-seated problems.
 Their feedback allows you to identify issues, define remedies that positively impact the bottom line, and ultimately create more meaningful experiences.

-Brands can achieve all of this by sticking to a simple, five-step framework that we call the Continuous Improvement Framework: define, listen, understand, transform, realize.
+Brands can achieve all of this by sticking to a simple, five-step customer experience framework that we call the Continuous Improvement Framework: define, listen, understand, transform, realize.

 Step #1: Design